It was Durban Poison all the way!

 In other words, a bad trip.
 Clearly with Durban Poison, a little goes a long way!

-SW Wellness have both Durban CBD (yes, it’s back), and regular Durban Poison (#2), as well as a bunch of other new and favourite flowers on the shelves just in time for this weekend’s buzz!
-Strawberry Shortcake, King Skunk (you may want to partake privately), and Pura Vida are all back.
+SW Wellness have both Durban CBD (yes, it’s back, and I’m sure there will be CBD cartridges for sale in the near future), and regular Durban Poison (#2), as well as a bunch of other new and favourite flowers on the shelves just in time for this weekend’s buzz!
+Strawberry Shortcake, King Skunk (you may want to partake privately), and Pura Vida are all back, if you use CBD for pain relief and to remedy a number of other ailments, you can also read many reviews on various CBD products, such as this CBDfx review and more.

 Mountain Top Vape Cartridges (0.5g) – Screaming Gorilla, Lavender, Durban Poison and 707 Headband might be the way to go.
 Keep it discreet and still get your dose.